ArchanaRohilla/BellyButtonBiodiversity/README.md

 The gauge chart shows the weekly washing frequency of the individual.

-The dashboard is also displayed through the Github pages.
+The dashboard is also published through the Github pages at https://archanarohilla.github.io/BellyButtonBiodiversity/